ericagreene/nyt-mentorship/docs/guide.md

 ### What is mentoring?

-The ABI Mentoring Guide defines mentoring as “a one-to-one developmental relationship between a mentor with experience and knowledge in technology/computer science and a less experienced partner.”
+The [ABI Mentoring Guide](http://anitaborg.org/wp-content/uploads/2014/01/MENTORING-GUIDE.pdf) defines mentoring as "a one-to-one developmental relationship between a mentor with experience and knowledge in technology/computer science and a less experienced partner."

 Within The New York Times digital group we expand this definition to encompass mentors with experience and knowledge in product management, project management, digital design, and technology.

 A mentoring relationship should not be prescriptive.
 Instead, the mentor should aid in the process of career development by helping their mentee discover their strengths and weaknesses in order to help focus, reframe and clarify their career vision.

 ### Why mentoring?
 Mentoring has been shown to be effective in increasing the retention and advancement of women and minorities.
-An evaluation of diversity management programs at 830 companies over 30 years found that mentorship programs are often “quite effective” and have the strongest positive impact on the advancement of women and minorities along with executive diversity task forces.
+An evaluation of diversity management programs at 830 companies over 30 years found that mentorship programs are often “quite effective” and have the strongest positive impact on the advancement of women and minorities along with executive diversity task forces. ([Dobbin, F.; Kalex, A., and Kelly, E. (2007).
+Diversity Management in Corporate America, Contexts, Fall, 21-27.](https://scholar.harvard.edu/dobbin/files/2007_contexts_dobbin_kalev_kelly.pdf))

 #### Benefits for mentors
 * You will get to meet talented, driven people from across the organization.